jbadenho/student_scrips_temp/README.md

   - Open a seperate terminal.
   - Run `./all_project_history.sh`
   - For those that want to see all of their project history for semester 1

+__view_reviews.sh(on available reviews)__:
+  - Open a seperate terminal.
+  - Run `./view_reviews.sh -p "FizzBuzz" -n 2 -a`
+  - the -n flag is optional to change the amount of reviews you will see, default is 3
+  - the -a flag is also optional and instead of showing you the reviews it will ACCEPT them (use with or without the n flag)
+  - It is to view available reviews.
+  - BEWARE: the -a flag WILL ACCEPT reviews.
+DO NOT use the -a flag if you just want to view reviews.
+  - Otherwise you can run `./view_reviews -u "username"`
+  - To view the reviews you have been assigned for that user.
+  - Use at own risk.
+If you mess up your number of accepted reviews, that's on you,